Senior GN&C Engineering Specialist

 - Spacecraft command and data handling

-- Strong demonstration of technical leadership, including risk assessment, schedule control, contract management background
+- Strong demonstration of technical leadership, including risk assessment and contract management.

 Desired Knowledge & Skills